Ambita/samhandling_megler_boligbyggelag_docs/README.md

 * Parkeringssameie
 * Tingrettslig sameie

-### Forhåndsutlysing
+### Clarification / Forhåndsutlysing

 If the seller wants to clarify the preemption before the sale is concluded they may ask the broker to order this.
 The response will come in two messages.
-One early message that explains the process and one late message that comes after the prcess has been completed, which may take a while.
+One early message that explains the process and one late message that comes after the process has been completed, which may take a while.

 #### Request